Table of contents

 Some models take files as inputs.
 You can use a local file on your machine as input, or you can provide an HTTPS URL to a file on the public internet.

-Here's an example that uses a local file as input to the LLaVA vision model, which takes an image and a text prompt and input and responds with text:
+Here's an example that uses a local file as input to the LLaVA vision model, which takes an image and a text prompt as input and responds with text:

 import replicate